 Figure 4.
 Study of nanoparticles in spleen 15 days after injection.

-95 days after injection, there are still cells (figure 5 - CTEM image) containing agglomerations of nanoparticles still well cristallized (figure 5 – HRTEM image) having maghemite structure (figure 5 – electron diffraction diagram).
+95 days after injection, there are still cells (figure 5 - CTEM image) containing agglomerations of nanoparticles still well crystallized (figure 5 – HRTEM image) having maghemite structure (figure 5 – electron diffraction diagram).
 EELS spectrum made on such of agglomeration confirms the chemical composition characteristic to maghemite.
 Outside these agglomerations, in the intracellular environment, ferritin nanoparticles can be found (figure 6 – CTEM image).
-EELS spectrum made on such ferritin nanoparticles shows that they have a chemical compositin (76.79% at O, 23.21% at Fe) characteristic to ferrihydrite (Fe5HO8.4H20).
+EELS spectrum made on such ferritin nanoparticles shows that they have a chemical composition (76.79% at O, 23.21% at Fe) characteristic to ferrihydrite (Fe5HO8.4H20).

 Figure 5.
 Maghemite nanoparticles present in spleen at 95 days after the administration of the contrast agent.